Archita93/Archita93/README.md

 🌍 Based in Vancouver

-🔭 Working as a **Machine Learning Intern** where I work with Multi-Agent Systems using Generative AI frameworks such as CrewAI, Langchain, Langraph
+🔭 Working as a **Machine Learning Intern** where I work with Multi-Agent Systems using CrewAI, Langchain, Langraph

 🌱 Learning about emerging technologies in **Generative AI** and exploring **JavaScript** frameworks such as **React** to deploy my AI Models